vishvAsa/kalpAntaram/kANe/v5p2/00/Chronological_Table.md

 yana on Pāṇini's Grammar.
 300 B, C.-100 A, D.-The Arthasāstra of Kautilya

 (rather nearer the former date than the latter ).
 200 B. C.-100 A. D.--The Manusmṛti.
-150 B. C.-100 A, D, -The Mahābhāsya of Patañjali
+150 B. C.-100 A, D, -The Mahābhāṣya of Patañjali

 (rather nearer the former date than tbe latter ).
 100 B. C.-100 A. D.-Upavarṣa, author of a commen,